MrStarbird/LotW-Randomizer/README.md

 Here is what I hope to do in future releases:

 1. Randomize Shop Inventory & Prices
-This could add quite a bit of difficulty to the game, so the intention is to also have the "Home" shop contain a Glove/Mattock and the Wings, two important items to advance in the game.
+This could add quite a bit of difficulty to the game, which is why I have the "home shops".

 2. Randomize Dungeon Music
 Having this option would be cool, especially since there is an unreleased track that is pretty cool to listen to.